What is COVES?

 COVES (“Collaboration for Ongoing Visitor Experience Studies”) is a system that provides for the ongoing collection of meaningful data about museum* visitors, allowing museum leaders to make data-informed decisions, while providing relevant points of comparison within our industry.

 * The COVES initiative, system, and instrument was originally focused on the experiences and needs of science centers.
 Now that the basic instrument and data collection system is functioning, the initiative is ready to support museums of all types: anthropology, aquaria, art, history museums or historic sites, botanical and zoological, science, natural history, children’s, planetarium, and visitor center.
-As of November 2018, COVES participants currently include 21 self-identified science centers, 2 natural history museums, and 1 children’s museum.
+As of April 2021, COVES participants currently include 28 self-identified science centers, 4 natural history museums, 4 art museums, and 3 children’s museum.

 Why is it needed?